“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 – Brene Brown

-Introducing a first of its kind program: Teacher Training, for tea!
+A first of its kind program: Teacher Training, for tea!

 Learning how to teach others – taking into account their personal needs and goals, job requirements, the audience they serve – has been as equal focus for my work as teaching about tea itself.